-Today’s Status, Looking Towards Fall 2020 — Yellow
+Today’s Status, Looking Towards Fall 2021 — Green

 No visa is required for visitors or ILP volunteers, so that’s a go!

+Flights aren’t an issue, with many regular flights here from various airlines.
 Plan on new changes like having your temperature checked before/after getting on the plane and wearing a face mask on your flight.

 Out & About